TFro3/Raspberry-Pi-Grow-Tent-Controller/README.md

 5. Water Pump (Based on a set interval schedule)

-**For this project you will need the following:**
+<h3>For this project you will need the following</h3>
   - Raspberry Pi (I'm using a Raspberry Pi Zero W)
   - AM2303/DHT22 Temperature/Humidity Sensor
-  - 10k Ohm Resistor (unless your AM2302/DHT22 has one built in
+  - 10k Ohm Resistor (unless your AM2302/DHT22 has one built in.
+Mine has it built in so research the wiring diagram if you need to wire that resistor in)
   - 5v relay bank (I'm using a bank of 8 but the program only uses 6 as of right now)
   - Jumper wires
   - 14/2 romex/housing wire
   - (3) 15amp outlets
   - Wires to connect the sensor to the Pi (I'm using come Cat5e cable I had laying around)
   - Some sort of box to house the Pi, relay(s), and outlets
-  - OPTIONAL: OLED display that will show current temp, humidity, and status of relays

-**You can edit the following to customize to your needs:**
+<h3>You can edit the following to customize to your needs</h3>

 Simply input the time you want the lights to turn on and off at.
 ```python